TexAgg/Bubble/README.md

 another bubble.

 # Possible future developments
++ Fix bugs.
 + Add option to edit radius and color.
 + Delete bubbles.
 + Spawn random bubble.
++ Make the direction more random.
++ Display the information for all the bubbles to the side.